ICD-10 Coding Reference

 Overview

-G43.909 is the ICD-10 code for migraine, unspecified, not intractable, without status migrainosus.
-Billing teams should verify migraine specificity, medication authorization requirements, visit documentation, and payer medical necessity rules before claim submission.
+G43.909 is used for migraine, unspecified, not intractable, without status migrainosus.
+Billing teams should check aura, intractable status, status migrainosus, encounter documentation, CPT pairing, and payer medical necessity rules.

 Challenges